History of the Democratic Republic of the Congo

-The earliest known human settlements in what is now the Democratic Republic of the Congo have been dated back to the Middle Stone Age, approximately 90,000 years ago.
-The first real states, such as the Kongo, the Lunda, the Luba and Kuba, appeared south of the equatorial forest on the savannah from the 14th century onwards.

-The Kingdom of Kongo controlled much of western and central Africa including what is now the western portion of the DR Congo between the 14th and the early 19th centuries.
-At its peak it had many as 500,000 people, and its capital was known as Mbanza-Kongo (south of Matadi, in modern-day Angola).
-In the late 15th century, Portuguese sailors arrived in the Kingdom of Kongo, and this led to a period of great prosperity and consolidation, with the king's power being founded on Portuguese trade.
-King Afonso I (1506–1543) had raids carried out on neighboring districts in response to Portuguese requests for slaves.
-After his death, the kingdom underwent a deep crisis.
+The earliest known human settlements in what is now the Democratic Republic of the Congo date back to the Middle Stone Age, approximately 90,000 years ago.
+The first 'states', such as the Kongo, the Lunda, the Luba and Kuba, appeared south of the equatorial forest on the savannah, from the 14th century.
+The Kingdom of Kongo controlled much of western and central Africa, including what is now the west of the DR Congo, between the 14th and early 19th centuries.
+At its peak it had 500,000 people, and its capital was M'banza-Kongo.
+In the late 15th century, Portuguese sailors arrived in the Kongo, and this led to prosperity and consolidation, with the king's power based on Portuguese trade.
+King Afonso I (1506–43) had raids carried out on neighboring districts, in response to Portuguese requests for slaves.
+After his death, the kingdom underwent a crisis.

-The Atlantic slave trade occurred from approximately 1500 to 1850, with the entire west coast of Africa targeted, but the region around the mouth of the Congo suffered the most intensive enslavement.
-Over a strip of coastline about 400 km long, about 4 million people were enslaved and sent across the Atlantic to sugar plantations in Brazil, the US and the Caribbean.
-From 1780 onwards, there was a higher demand for slaves in the US which led to more people being enslaved.
-By 1780, more than 15,000 people were shipped annually from the Loango Coast, north of the Congo.

-In 1870, explorer Henry Morton Stanley arrived in and explored what is now the DR Congo.
-Belgian colonization of DR Congo began in 1879 when King Leopold II started sending out agents to establish state posts along the banks of the Congo River, from its mouth upstream to the north, gradually enabling him to claim sovereignty over what would become the Congo Free State in 1885.
-However, control of such a huge area took decades to achieve.
+The Atlantic slave trade occurred from approximately 1500 to 1850, with the west coast of Africa targeted, and the region around the mouth of the Congo River suffered the most intensive enslavement.
+Along a strip of coast about 400 km long, about 4 million people were enslaved and sent across the Atlantic to sugar plantations in Brazil, the US and Caribbean.
+From 1780, there was a higher demand for slaves in the US which led to more people being enslaved.
+By 1780, more than 15,000 people were shipped annually from the Loango Coast.
+In 1870, Henry Morton Stanley explored what is now the DR Congo.
+Belgian colonization began in 1879 when King Leopold II sent out agents to establish posts along the Congo River, from its mouth upstream to the north, enabling him to claim sovereignty over what would become the Congo Free State in 1885.
 Many outposts were built to extend the power of the state over such a vast territory.
 In 1885, the Force Publique was set up, a colonial army with white officers and black soldiers.
-In 1886, Leopold made Camille Jansen the first Belgian governor-general of Congo.
-Over the late 19th century, various Christian (including Catholic and Protestant) missionaries arrived intending to convert the local population.
+In the late 19th century, Christian missionaries arrived intending to convert the population.
 A railway between Matadi and Stanley Pool was built in the 1890s.
-Reports of widespread murder, torture, and other abuses in the rubber plantations led to international and Belgian outrage and the Belgian government transferred control of the region from Leopold II and established the Belgian Congo in 1908.
+Reports of widespread murder, torture, and other abuses in the rubber plantations led to international outrage and the Belgian government transferred control from Leopold II and established the Belgian Congo in 1908.